KunFang93/NucHMM/README.md

 ### **Step1**:

+ChIP-seq peaks and MNase-seq nucleosome locations files preparation.

 __Skip__ this step if you alreay have the histone marks' peak files and iNPS derived nucleosome files (remove the header).
-You can check those files' format in example_files folder. we __recommend__ use your own favored pipeline.
+You can check those files' format in example_files folder.
+We __recommend__ use your own favored pipeline.

 If the input all files in fastq format
 ```